-Total power loss in an output transistor can be obtained by taking the sum of IGBT steady-state loss, $P{ON}$ , IGBT switching loss, $P{SW}$ , and freewheeling diode steady-state loss, $P_F$ .
-The following subsections contain the mathematical procedures to calculate these losses $(P{ON}, P{SW},$ and $P_F)$ and the junction temperature of all IGBTs and freewheeling diodes operating.
+Total power loss in an IGBT can be obtained by taking the sum of steady-state loss, P{ON} , and switching loss, P{SW} .
+The following subsections contain the mathematical procedures to calculate these losses (P{ON} and P{SW}) and the junction temperature of all IGBTs operating.